cournape/Bento/doc/source/faq.rst

     - Philip J. Eby: for answering most of my questions about setuptools/eggs design

+A lot of inspiration came from waf, a great make replacement in python:
+    - Single file distribution
+    - Yaku, bento's internal build system is a dumbed-down waf clone

 What are the main features of bento compared to its competitors
 ===============================================================